MyPureCloud/developer-center-blog/source/2025-02-18-configuring-postman/index.md

 You are now ready to select an API endpoint in the Collection and *Send* a request.

+Finally, let's look at configuring the OAuth PKCE Grant.

 ### Using OAuth PKCE Grant

-You will need one OAuth Client with Grant Type set to `Code Authorization/PKCE`.
+You will need an OAuth Client with Grant Type set to `Code Authorization/PKCE`.
 You can [create a new OAuth Client](https://help.mypurecloud.com/?p=188023) or use one you have already configured.

 #### Genesys Cloud Configuration